facebook/react-devtools/packages/react-devtools/README.md

 If you're using React Native 0.43 or higher, it should connect to your simulator within a few seconds.

 > Note: if you prefer to avoid global installations, you can add `react-devtools` as a project dependency.
-With Yarn, you can run `yarn add react-devtools`, and then run `yarn react-devtools` from your project folder to open the DevTools.
-With npm, you can run `npm install --save react-devtools`, add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder to open the DevTools.
+With Yarn, you can run `yarn add --dev react-devtools`, and then run `yarn react-devtools` from your project folder to open the DevTools.
+With npm, you can run `npm install --save-dev react-devtools`, add `"react-devtools": "react-devtools"` to the `scripts` section in your `package.json`, and then run `npm run react-devtools` from your project folder to open the DevTools.

 ### Integration with React Native Inspector